mateusdayrell/lelearn/README.md

 ## Project setup <br>

-To setup the backend you can access [llrn-backed](https://github.com/mateusdayrell/llrn-backend).
+To setup the Lelearn API you can access [llrn-backed](https://github.com/mateusdayrell/llrn-backend).

 ```
 # Clone the repository